antarctica/bas-web-map-engine-v1/README.md

 **Note:** The test map will currently warn about a missing graticule, this is safe to ignore.

-Logins will be checked against the GeoServer configured ....
+Logins will be checked against the GeoServer configured in `./provisioning/packer/setup-app.sh`.

 Only the `admin` user of the configured GeoServer will be granted administrative permissions in the Web Map Engine application.
 By default, this will be the [local GeoServer instance](#local-geoserver-instance).